mmondics/podman-intro/README.md

     This Containerfile is essentially a sequential list of instructions that will be run in series to create the child container image.
 This is a relatively simple Containerfile with *some* of the supported instructions, which are outlined below.

     - `FROM`: specifies the parent container image to build from.
-If the image exists locally, that image is used which avoids the need for a `podman pull`, and will speed up the process of the container image biild.
+If the image exists locally, that image is used which avoids the need for a `podman pull` and will speed up the process of the container image build.
 If it does not exist locally, podman will look at the registries it knows about (via the configuration file mentioned earlier) and pulls it locally.
 You can also specify which registry to pull the parent image from by simply prepending the registry like you did earlier, i.e. `docker.io/library/nginx:latest`.
-    - LABEL: adds a key-label pair to the metadata of the child container image.
+    - `LABEL`: adds a key-label pair to the metadata of the child container image.
 These are helpful to provide information to the eventual users of the image (maintainer contacts, software versions, etc) as well as help to keep your container images organized.
-    - ENV: sets environment variables in the child container.
+    - `ENV`: sets environment variables in the child container.
 The variables you set with `ENV` will be visible (with the `env` command) and usable in the eventual container.
-    - EXPOSE: simply specifies the port on which the container will listen.
+    - `EXPOSE`: simply specifies the port on which the container will listen.
 This *does not* actually expose the port - it only adds the correct port to the image metadata.
 You expose the port when running the container with `podman run -p`
-    - COPY: copies files from the local directory where the Containerfile is to a target directory in the container image.
+    - `COPY`: copies files from the local directory where the Containerfile is to a target directory in the container image.
 Another option to do so is the `ADD` instruction which has the additional benefit of adding files from other locations (different servers or the internet) as well as unpacking `.tar` files in the target directory.
 Neither of these benefits are supported by the `COPY` instruction.
-    - RUN: executes the following commands within the child container image
+    - `RUN`: executes the following commands within the child container image

 Each one of these instructions forms a new *layer* within the child image.
 When you pulled the parent nginx image earlier, each one of the "blobs" you saw represents one layer of the image.
 The layered approach that Podman uses enables rapid changes and updates without the need for the full image to be pushed and pulled.
 For example, if you edit only one of the instructions in the Containerfile, such as modifying the `RUN` instruction, only that blob will need to be pushed or pulled into or out of the registry the next time it's used.
 In the modern DevSecOps world where images are rapidly changing and evolving, this greatly increases the speed of development and also cuts down on storage requirements.